-To be published alongside our edition of Rose Macaulay’s Non-Combatants and Others: Writings Against War on 24 August 2020.
+To be published in the UK alongside our edition of Rose Macaulay’s Non-Combatants and Others: Writings Against War on 24 August 2020.
 We will be publishing our US edition on 17 November 2020.

 Potterism is about the Potter newspaper empire, and the ways in which journalists struggled to balance the truth and what would sell, during the First World War and into the 1920s.
 When Jane and Johnny Potter are at Oxford they learn to despise their father’s popular newspapers, though they still end up working for the family business.
 But Jane is greedy, and wants more than society will let her have.